flyteorg/flytesnacks/cookbook/integrations/flytekit_plugins/mlflow_example/README.rst

   :alt: Model Parameters
   :class: with-shadow

-To log the metrics and parameters to Flyte deck, add `@mlflow_autolog` to the task.
+To log the metrics and parameters to Flyte deck, add :py:func:`@mlflow_autolog <flytekitplugins.mlflow.mlflow_autolog>` to the task.
 For example

 .. code:: python